Paul of Taganrog

 After 10 years of pilgrimage, Stozhkov settled in Taganrog in the years 1825–1830.
-Taganrog became Stozhkov’s second home city, where he lived a simple life with no regard for his noble birth.
+Taganrog became Stozhkov’s second home city.
 Stozhkov spent the first years of his life in Taganrog renting different flats.
 Later, he moved into a house on Depaldo Street (now "Pereulok Turgenevskiy"), not far from the Saint Nicholas Church.
-Thanks to the dean of Taganrog county, archpriest Alexander Klyunkov, this house still exists and is known among people as the “keliya of starets Pavel”.
+This house still exists and is known locally as the “keliya of starets Pavel”.

-Stozhkov devoted all of his life to serving God.
-Although Stozhkov was not in orders, essentially he led an ascetic monastic life in a bustling town; he kept constantly a severe fast and gave himself to incessant prayers.
-He ate a little.
-In his old age he drank only one cup of kvass with a soaked rusk a day.
-He slept also a little, commonly on the bare bench without a pillow.
+Although Stozhkov was not in orders, essentially he led an ascetic monastic life in a bustling town; he kept constantly a severe fast and gave himself to incessant prayers.In his old age he reportedly drank only one cup of kvass with a soaked rusk a day.
+He commonly slept on the bare bench without a pillow.
 He put on plain peasant clothes and spoke simple Low-Russian language.
 He told nobody about his noble birth.
-During all his life he went to pray to the church every day, at night he made all-night prayerful vigils.
-Insensibly he accustomed his novices to this way of life.
-While there was the strength Blessed Paul often traveled to holy places, including journeys of 3000 versts on foot to Solovki more than once.
-But by old age he could go no longer, he dispatched to monasteries his novices and believers, who came to him.
+He went to pray to the church every day, and also kept all-night prayer vigils.
+While his health allowed Stozhkov continued to travel to holy places, including journeys of 3000 versts on foot to Solovki more than once.

-Stozhkov was a preceptor full of love.
-All of his life, he received everyone in his keliya, liked to present people with gifts, to treat them, gave counsels on how to live and to rescue their own souls.
-For the righteous life God endowed Paul with gifts of astuteness and prevision, with gifts to work miracles and to heal people.
-Stozhkov became very famous during his lifetime.
 In the five final years of his life, Stozhkov ate and slept little and never went out of his house.
 Stozhkov died on 23rd (10th) of March 1879 at the time of the Great Fast (Lent) at the age of 78.

 On 20 June 1999 the Russian Orthodox Church canonized Stozhkov.
-Many people saw and remember a unique aureole in the sky over the Saint Nicholas Church in Taganrog on the day of his canonization.
-Today many people come from all corners of Russia to the shrine with his holy relics, which are kept at the Saint Nicholas the Wonderworker Church (1778) in Taganrog.
-The chapel at the old cemetery is never empty; the lamps in front of holy icons in his keliya never die down.
+Many people reported seeing a unique aureole in the sky over the Saint Nicholas Church in Taganrog on the day of his canonization.
+Today his relics are kept at the Saint Nicholas the Wonderworker Church (1778) in Taganrog.